 20.)
 In order to attract the love of a hen, roosters will do a special dance called “tidbitting”.
 This involves waddling, bobbing their head up and down, and making a variety of special sounds.

 But wait, there’s still even more on the chicken!

 21.)
 Like many other birds, chickens have 3 eyelids.
 The upper, the lower, and a nictitating membrane (used for dust removal and eyeball moistening).

 22.)
 The earlobes have it.
 Chickens with red earlobes lay brown eggs and those with white lobes lay white eggs.
+There are other chicken breeds that lay green and bluish eggs.
 Now you know.

 23.)
 A hen needs to eat about 4 lbs. of grain to make a dozen eggs.

 24.)
-The world record for most yolks in a single egg is nine!
+The world record for most yolks in a single egg is 9!

 Also, check out the Critter Science YouTube channel.
 Videos added frequently!